Snapstromegon/hoeser.dev/src/blog/2022-02-07-everything-is-chrome.md

 ## Disclaimer

 This post is not about the individuals involved or mentioned.
-Regardless of me speaking positively or negatively about certain quotes of the individuals mentioned here, they are not representative of my general opinion of the work of these people or the individuals themselves.
+Regardless of me speaking positively or negatively about certain quotes of the individuals mentioned here, they are not representative of my general opinion of the work by these people or the individuals themselves.

 This piece should've been a tweet response, but <del>140</del> <ins>280</ins> characters are just not enough to express a nuanced opinion.